Gagged (EP): Background and recording

-Violet decided to pursue music further after being inspired by RuPaul.
+RuPaul inspired Violet to further pursue music.
 She wanted to emulate RuPaul's focus on branding and merchandising, describing music as a way to "present a total package to people".
-Violet also preferred to have her own songs for performances and videos.
+Violet preferred to have her own songs for performances and videos.
 In the HuffPost, Oscar Raymundo wondered if this approach was indicative of drag's future, with "queen as auteur with complete creative control".
-Violet took additional inspiration from her work as a dominatrix's assistant, as well as from clowns.
-She described herself as a visual person and as often feeling like a clown, which she referred to as "kind of the only visual people had for entertainment" in the past.
-In a 2025 interview with Out, Violet said that her intentions when first releasing music were promoting herself as "fetish-y [and] dark" and developing those aspects of her drag persona.
+Violet was also inspired by clowns and her work as a dominatrix's assistant.
+She described herself as a visual person who often feels like a clown, which she said was "kind of the only visual people had for entertainment" in the past.
+In a 2025 interview with Out, Violet said she first released music to promote herself as "fetish-y [and] dark", and to develop those aspects of her drag persona.

-For her extended play (EP), Gagged, Violet wrote all five of its tracks with Tomas J. Costanza and Ashley Gordon, who have frequently worked with drag queens for their music.
-The Guardians Brian O'Flynn listed Constanza as an example of how RuPaul's Drag Race contestants often collaborate with the same songwriters and producers, typically for music that he considered "straight-to-dancefloor, bass-heavy bangers".
-Mötley Crüe drummer Tommy Lee co-wrote and co-produced the song "Bettie" after being contacted to send any "racy and bad ass" songs to Violet.
+For Gagged, Violet co-wrote all five of its tracks with Tomas J. Costanza and Ashley Gordon, who have frequently worked on music with drag queens.
+The Guardians Brian O'Flynn listed Constanza as an example of how RuPaul's Drag Race contestants often collaborate with the same songwriters and producers, typically for music he considered "straight-to-dancefloor, bass-heavy bangers".
+Mötley Crüe drummer Tommy Lee co-wrote and co-produced the song "Bettie" after he was contacted and asked to send any "racy and bad ass" songs to Violet.
 Costanza co-produced and mixed "Bettie", which was recorded at the Killingsworth Recording Company and mastered by Tom Coyne.